sjstoelting/talks/PGDayMed-2024/README.md

 In the second part of the talk you will see how this technology does work shown by examples with several data sources.

 In addition it will cover how I ended up bringing some Foreign Data Wrappers alive again.

+# Time Traveling PostgreSQL

+Until PostgreSQL 6.2 had time travel implemented in its core.
+It has been removed in PostgreSQL 6.3.

+But it can be implemented with PostgreSQL methods by adding some triggers.
+As that can result in big tables, when there are many updates, this can be solved with partitioned tables.

+In this talk I would explain what is needed and how to implement time travel into PostgreSQL again.
+The code to implement is is shown live on stage with examples and will be available afterwards for everyone.